chewyfish/trust0/docs/Invocation.md

   -k, --key-file <KEY_FILE>
           Read private key from <KEY_FILE>.
 This should be an ECDSA, EdDSA or RSA private key encoded as PKCS1, PKCS8 or Sec1 in a PEM file.
-          Note - For ECDSA keys, curves 'prime256v1' and 'secp384r1' have been tested (others may be supported as well) Note - For EdDSA keys, currently only 'Ed25519' is supported
+          Note - For ECDSA keys, curves 'NIST P-256' and 'NIST P-384' have been tested Note - For EdDSA keys, currently only 'Ed25519' is supported

           [env: KEY_FILE=]